 'Our dogs Mavis (Labrador), Sibyl and Enid (Welsh corgis) can and will go everywhere in the garden.'

 4. Set yourself a gardening goal

-That can be just managing to grow a tomato or growing for a show like Charlie.
-Growing with a goal in mind will give you more structure to you gardening.
+That can be just managing to grow tomatoes or growing for a show like Charlie.
+Growing with a goal in mind will give you more structure to your gardening.

 'I'm all about growing to show.
 Every year I enter agricultural and flower shows, both large or small.
 For me they’re the main reward for gardening throughout the calendar year,' he explains.

 'I show my home-grown flowers and vegetables, particularly dahlias and marrows.
 Some of the autumn shows went ahead last year but they were virtual ones.'

 'Filling the house with anything green is great but it is also a lovely idea to include forced bulbs like paperwhites and hyacinths as they fill the house with scent.

 'Recently I collaborated with jewellery designer Bleue Burnham on the ‘Grow with a Garden’ campaign.
 This collection explores the positivity that a garden and the plants and flowers within can share with us.
 Recycled precious metals are used to create the jewellery pieces and for every style sold a tree is planted.'